OpenMW/openmw-deps-build/README.md

 # openmw-deps-build

-This is a repository to host CI jobs to build dependencies for OpenMW to be cached as binary artifacts at https://gitlab.com/OpenMW/openmw-deps.
+This is a repository to host CI jobs to build dependencies for OpenMW via vcpkg to be cached as binary artifacts at [https://gitlab.com/OpenMW/openmw-deps](https://gitlab.com/OpenMW/openmw-deps).

 Jobs start automatically on push to master and automatically push archived artifacts to another git repository.

+## Secret Setup

 To make this work properly multiple [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) have to be configured: